BenjaminHeist/Python-for-Data-Science-Benjamin-Heist/README.md

 ASSIGNMENT 2

 - In this notebook you'll find exercises 1-4 related to Individual Assignment 2.
-You can see the tasks followed by che respective code solutions in the subsequent cells.
+You can see the tasks followed by the respective code solutions in the subsequent cells.

 Assumptions: